 However, in 1961, Stan Lee wrote a comic that would change the comics industry forever.

-Whether you’re an old-school comic enthusiast or simply love the Iron Man movies, this episode is sure to be engaging.
+Whether you’re an old-school comic enthusiast or love the Iron Man movies, this episode will be engaging.